maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 of the control codes need to be followed by extra bytes, e.g. to pass the font ID.

 The device can operate in two modes: character (default) and line.
-In **character mode**, each (displayable) character is immediately appended to the frame buffer and is thus visible As noted above, if the cursor was at position 4, this causes a scroll.
+In **character mode**, each (displayable) character is immediately appended to the frame buffer and is thus visible.
+As noted above, if the cursor was at position 4, this causes a scroll.
 Scrolling is a nice feature for strings longer than 4, and this is where character mode is useful.
 After every scroll, the system actually pauses (a configurable CHAR-TIME) before processing the next character.